PX4/PX4-user_guide/en/debug/probe_mculink.md

 # MCU-Link Debug Probe

-The [MCU-Link Debug Probe](https://www.nxp.com/design/design-center/software/development-software/mcuxpresso-software-and-tools-/mcu-link-debug-probe:MCU-LINK) is a cheap, fast and highly capable debug probe that can serve as a stand-alone debug and console communicator for a PX4 developer:
+The [MCU-Link Debug Probe](https://www.nxp.com/design/design-center/software/development-software/mcuxpresso-software-and-tools-/mcu-link-debug-probe:MCU-LINK) is a cheap, fast and highly capable debug probe that can serve as a stand-alone debug and console communicator whn working with Pixhawk boards.

+Key features:

 - Just one single USB-C connection for Reset, SWD, SWO, and serial in a very small package!
 - Up to 9.6MBit/s SWO connection.